Meet the TeamIt "takes a village" they say, really in reference to just about anything. Here's our Teach Like a Champion village.

 Chief Executive Officer

-Darryl has served as the Chief Officer, Office of School Leadership for Houston Independent School District, a Regional Superintendent with the Achievement First network, and a principal and teacher in Albany, NY.
-Along with Colleen and a handful of other great teachers, Darryl was one of the original champions Doug studied when first developing Teach Like a Champion.
+In July 2022, Doug passed the baton for leading the TLAC Team to Darryl, one of the original champions Doug studied when first developing Teach Like a Champion.
+Darryl is a co-author with Doug, Hilary, and Denarius of Reconnect.
+Prior to joining the team, Darryl served as the Chief Officer, Office of School Leadership for Houston Independent School District, a Regional Superintendent with the Achievement First network, and a principal and teacher in Albany, NY.
 On the night of the NBA Developmental League’s inaugural draft in 2001, Darryl pulled his name from consideration to pursue his true passion, Brazilian Jiu Jitsu.

-In collaboration with members of the TLAC team, Erica trains thousands of teachers and school leaders across the country each year—reaching over 1 million students.
-She is a coauthor of Practice Perfect and Reading Reconsidered: A Practical Guide to Rigorous Literacy Instruction..
+In collaboration with Darryl and the entire team, Erica ensures our team serves schools and teachers effectively across the variety of resources and supports we now offer.
+One of the longest tenured members of the TLAC team, Erica has trained thousands of teachers and school leaders across the country (and around the world)—reaching over 1 million students.
+She is a coauthor of Practice Perfect and Reading Reconsidered: A Practical Guide to Rigorous Literacy Instruction.
 Erica is also a certified Chihuahua trainer and reportedly was the producers’ second choice for the role of Elaine on Seinfeld.

 Chief Video Officer